timescale/docs/timescaledb/how-to-guides/skipscan.md

 If the `DISTINCT` column is not the first column of the index, ensure any leading columns are used as constraints in your query.
-This means that if you are asking a question such as "retrieve a list of unique IDs in order" and "retrieve the last reading of each ID", you need at least one index like this:
+This means that if you are asking a question such as "retrieve a list of unique IDs in order" and "retrieve the last reading of each ID," you need at least one index like this:
 ```sql
 "cpu_tags_id_time_idx" btree (tags_id, "time" DESC)
 ```

 With your index set up correctly, you should start to see immediate benefit for `DISTINCT` queries.
 When SkipScan is chosen for your query, the `EXPLAIN ANALYZE` output shows one or more `Custom Scan (SkipScan)` nodes, like this:

 ```sql
 ->  Unique